preciofishbone/OmniaDocsG2/blocks/community-rollup/index.rst

 + **Image**: Available for Card view.
 Choose to display an image or not.
 + **Item limit**: Set the number of sites to be shown on each "page" of the list.
 + **Sort by**: Select what to sort the list on, and then select Ascending or Descending sorting.
 + **No result text**: If you would like a specific text to be shown when there are no coommunities to rollup, according to the settings, add the text here.
-You can add a message in any available tenant language (click the flag to change language).
+You can add a message in any available tenant language.
 + **Show Follow status**: Follow status is indicated by a star, filled if the community is followed, hollow if not.
 If follow status is shown, users can also follow or stop following communities by clicking the star.
 + **Open in new window**: For some (maybe all) of the teamworks, it can be a good idea to open the link in a new window.
 + **Fixed header**: The header of the rollup can be shown all the time (Fixed).
 If you want that, select this option.